wzli/SlabRobot/odrive/README.md

   1. Set `odrv0.axis0.controller.config.vel_integrator_gain = 0`
   2. Bump up `odrv0.axis0.controller.config.vel_gain` to the point where there is ossilation the back down a bit.
   3. Bump up `odrv0.axis0.controller.config.vel_integrator_gain` until there is overshoot then back down a bit.
+- Tune encoder bandwidth by sending velocity setpoints and viewing that the velocity feedback isn't too noisy.
+Sometimes might have to have high bandwith to prevent spinout even though there is noise.
 - Tune position control loop by sending position setpoints and live ploting the feedback.
   - Bump up `odrv0.axis0.controller.config.pos_gain` until there is overshoot then back down a bit.
   - Make sure that the setpoint is not too far away from current `odrv0.axis0.encoder.pos_estimate`, otherwise the error compensation will be really large and the controller will send unrealistic velocities.

 ## Reference Configurations